What is WeaCoDi?

 With this diagram, the user can instantly get an answer to the question: "Is the weather comfortable?" without the need to read numerical values.
 This simplifies the decision-making process of whether it’s worth going for a walk, training session or a ride.

-In the example WeaCoDi below, we can see that it's currently night.
+We can see that it's currently night.
 Tomorrow will be a good day, though there will be no sunshine.
 Rain is expected overnight and will continue into the morning.
 The following day will bring both rain and snow.
 However, after that, a beautiful sunny day will follow.

-Screenshot of the widget from the Cycling Weather
+Screenshot from the Cycling Weather app.

 License

-Trademark Notice
+Trademark notice